All work

 The tendency to approach a goal increases with proximity to the goal.

-Think about that feeling when you're filling out your LinkedIn profile and see it's at 90% - suddenly, you're determined to add that last missing detail.
-This powerful psychological principle isn't new; it was first spotted by Clark Hull in 1934 when he noticed rats in a maze would run faster as they got closer to their food reward.
-In modern interface design, we see this same effect driving user behaviour - a step-list is a common UI element born from this principle.
+Think about that feeling when you’re filling out your LinkedIn profile and see it’s at 90% — suddenly, you’re determined to add that last missing detail.
+This powerful psychological principle was first spotted by Clark Hull in 1934 when he noticed rats in a maze would run faster as they got closer to their food reward.

 Daily streak counter on Matter App